Workers’ Comp & Personal Injury Law From Every Angle: The S & S Blog

 Can I work while I am on Social Security Disability?

-Yes, if you are receiving Social Security Disability benefits but are able to return to work at some point you need to notify the Social Security Administration of your return.
-Social Security will allow you to try and return to work for 9 months and you can still receive your Social Security Disability benefit.
-This… Read More
+Yes.
+Many people don’t realize that you can work while receiving Social Security Disability benefits within certain parameters.
+First, if you are able to return to work at some point you need to notify the Social Security Administration of your return so you don’t enter into an overpayment situation.
+Social Security will allow you to… Read More